 Do not move or alter these points or any reason.

-Model Components
+File Naming Structure

 As an aid to usability during later phases of your project, specify what the content, level of detail, and file naming structure of your models.
 Determine and list the structure for model file names and data format.